KarthikGovindan320/Parking-Availability-Map/README.md

 ## Overview
 Parking is one of the major downsides of living in a big city.
-Finding **legal parking**, especially around crowded areas like shopping malls, can be a real challenge.
+Finding **legal parking** spots, especially around crowded areas like shopping malls, can be a real challenge.

 Sometimes, we wish there were a **Google Maps-style** service that shows available parking spots — maybe even lets us **book them in advance**.
 So, instead of wishing... why not build it?